BarathArivazhagan/cucumber-spring-integration/README.md

 # cucumber-spring-integration
- ### Spring Boot application integrated with cucumber Test cases
+ ### spring boot application integrated with cucumber test cases

-This example is about writing the cucumber test cases to test the spring boot application using BDD
+This guide is about writing the cucumber test cases to test the spring boot application using BDD style.

 #### Pre-requisite: Install Cucumber Plugin into IDE :